 - The site supervisor confers with the coordinator and the candidate regarding any concerns about the candidate’s activities.

-- The site supervisor participates in the evaluation of the candidate’s performance by completing the Assessment of Clinical Experience Performance and submitting it to the Dominican University coordinator of clinical practice for the Graduate School of Library and Information Science.
+- The site supervisor participates in the evaluation of the candidate’s performance by completing the Assessment of Clinical Experience Performance online through a link provided by the SLMP Graduate Assistant and submitting it to the Dominican University Field Experience Coordinator for the School of Information.

 Possible Clinical Experience Components